SAP-samples/btp-developer-guide-cap/documentation/observability/5-deploy-to-kyma.md

-# Observability Enablement in SAP BTP, Kyma Runtime
+# Enable Observability in the SAP BTP, Kyma Runtime

 ## Set Up the SAP Cloud Logging Service